Markets

 Key policies for the power sector, fuel supply and hydrogen include:

-• 50 GW of offshore wind, including 5 GW floating offshore wind by 2030
+- 50 GW of offshore wind, including 5 GW of floating offshore wind by 2030

-In the first quarter of 2023, renewables fuelled around 48% of the UK’s electricity generation.
-Renewables are bringing an unprecedented opportunity for the UK to build back greener and level up the country with new skilled, high-wage jobs and rebuild better from the pandemic.
+In the first quarter of 2023, renewables filled around 48% of the UK’s electricity generation.
+Renewables is bringing an unprecedented opportunity for the UK to build back greener and level up the country with new skilled, high-wage jobs and rebuild better from the pandemic.

 Offshore Wind

 The UK’s offshore wind market is also underpinned by its commercially mature auction design.
-Contracts for Difference (CfD) is the UK’s government main support mechanism for low-carbon electricity generation.
+Contracts for Difference (CfD) is the UK’s government’s main support mechanism for low-carbon electricity generation.

 Ostend Declaration